Comparables Analysis for Startup Valuation

 After this introduction, we will now proceed to calculate the value of the startup NewCo.

-So,hHow do we perform a valuation of the startup Newco?
-From the section on the DCF method, readers will conclude that we need to discount cash flows to obtain an NPV.
-That's correct, but which cash flows exactly?
-At first glance, it seems reasonable to discount cash flows from year 1 to year 10.
-The question then arises about what happens to Newco after year 10; indeed, cash flows will still come in, but we do not account for them because the table does not extend further.
-Here's where some mathematical help comes in, and we introduce the concept of Graduation Value to complete the valuation.
+At first glance, it seems reasonable to discount the projected cash flows from year 1 to year 10.
+The next question then immediately arises: what happens to Newco after year 10?
+The company does not suddenly stop operating.
+Cash flows will continue, but we do not explicitly account for them because our forecast does not extend further.
+This is where a bit of financial theory comes in, and where we introduce the concept of the Graduation Value to complete the valuation.

 Graduation Value and NPVexit